In Congestion Games, Taxes Achieve Optimal Approximation: Introduction

 We conclude observing that similar questions have been considered for variants of the classical setup studied here.
 For example, \cite{fotakis2008cost} focuses on symmetric network congestion games, \cite{HarksKKM15, HoeferOS08, JelinekKS14} focus on taxing a subset of the resources.
-Finally, we remark that optimal taxation mechanisms can be easily derived for \emph{non-atomic} congestion games, where players have only an infinitesimal impact on the congestion.
-In this setting, it is known that marginal cost taxes incentivize optimal behaviour \cite{pigou}.
-On the contrary, in the atomic regime the same marginal cost taxes do not improve \mbox{- and instead significantly deteriorate - the resulting system efficiency \cite{paccagnan2019incentivizing}.} \paragraph{Approximation algorithms} A number of polynomial time algorithms have been proposed for approximating the minimum \socialcost in congestion games and their network counterpart as discussed in \cite{Makarychev18, AndrewsAZZ12, HarksOV16} and references therein.
-The best known approximation is due to Makarychev and Sviridenko \cite{Makarychev18} who use randomization to round the solution of a natural linear programming relaxation.
+Finally, we remark that optimal taxation mechanisms can be easily derived for \emph{non-atomic} congestion games, where \players{} have only an infinitesimal impact on the congestion.
+In this setting, it is known that marginal cost taxes incentivize optimal behaviour \citep{pigou}.
+On the contrary, in the atomic regime the same marginal cost taxes do not improve \mbox{- and instead significantly deteriorate - the resulting system efficiency \citep{paccagnan2019incentivizing}.}

+\paragraph{\bf Approximation algorithms.} A number of polynomial time algorithms have been proposed for approximating the minimum \socialcost in congestion games and their network counterpart as discussed in \cite{Makarychev18, AndrewsAZZ12, HarksOV16} and references therein.
+The best known approximation is due to \cite{Makarychev18} who use randomization to round the solution of a natural linear programming relaxation.
 They provide a general expression for the resulting approximation factor as a function of the allowable resource costs.
-Related works have also considered modifications of the classical setup: Harks et al. \cite{HarksOV16} provide approximation algorithms for polymatroid congestion games, whereas Kumar et al. \cite{KumarMPS09} considers scheduling problems on unrelated machines.
-While the result of \cite{Makarychev18} hold for the more general class of optmization problems with ``diseconomy of scale'', the approximation ratios we obtain here always match or strictly improve upon that of \cite{Makarychev18}.
+Related works have also considered modifications of the classical setup: \cite{HarksOV16} provide approximation algorithms for polymatroid congestion games, whereas \cite{KumarMPS09} considers scheduling problems on unrelated machines.
+While the result of \cite{Makarychev18} holds for the more general class of optimization problems with ``diseconomy of scale'', the approximation ratios we obtain here always match or strictly improve upon theirs.